tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/observation_simulation.rst

       viability_settings_list )

-To add viability settings directy to a single ``ObservationSimulationSettings`` object, use the  :func:`~tudatpy.numerical_simulation.estimation_setup.observation.ObservationSimulationSettings.viability_settings_list` attribute.
+To add viability settings directly to a single ``ObservationSimulationSettings`` object, use the  :func:`~tudatpy.numerical_simulation.estimation_setup.observation.ObservationSimulationSettings.viability_settings_list` attribute.

 .. _noise_levels:

 Defining noise levels
 ^^^^^^^^^^^^^^^^^^^^^

-If no noise is defined, the observations are simulated according to the determininistic model that has been defined in the :ref:`observationModelSetup`.
+If no noise is defined, the observations are simulated according to the deterministic model that has been defined in the :ref:`observationModelSetup`.
 We stress that this 'noise-free' observation can contain a simulated bias, if such a bias has been included in the observation model settings (see :ref:`observationTypes`).
-By adding noise settings, a user can add (typically, but not necesarilly) random noise to the simulation of the observations.
+By adding noise settings, a user can add (typically, but not necessarily) random noise to the simulation of the observations.
 We currently have two types of interfaces for adding noise to an observation:

 - **Gaussian noise**: By specifying the standard deviation, you can add uncorrelated, zero-mean Gaussian noise to the observations